juranvalayden/wda/README.md

 1. Clone the solution.

 ### Powershell cmd
-1. Once the solution is cloned, in the root folder enter the following cmd: docker compose up
+1. Once the solution is cloned
+2. Enter the following cmd: docker compose up in the root folder containing the docker file

 ### Unit Tests
 1. UserController tests